Sinking lines have different sinking rates. Some sink slow, some sink like an anchor depending on their respective densities.

 Full sinking lines are the thinnest lines in each # class (they are the densest).
 They are ok to cast but a bit of a chore to dig up to the surface for recasting.

 Curiously, shops like to sell beginners so-called sinking tip lines.
-Sinking tip lines have the first 9′ sinking, while the rest is of it floats.
+Sinking tip lines can have the first 9′ sinking, while the rest is of it floats.
 I do not advocate them for beginners at all.
 Beginners (and even decent casters) will have problems casting them.
 The sinking part has more density than the floating part.
-Therefore, it hinges where they meet.
-I do not like or use a sinking tip line ever.
+Therefore, it kicks where they meet.

-Sinking head lines will have the whole head sinking but the running line floats.
-They are easier to cast than sinking tip lines, and we keep the sinking part in the tiptop to avoid the hinging and shoot line for distance.
+Sinking-head lines will have the whole head sinking but the running line floats.
+They are easier to cast than sinking tip lines, and we keep the sinking part in the tiptop to avoid the kick and shoot line for distance.

 Schematic presentation of sinking line varieties.

 The full sinking line will sink but will be curved in the water.
-The tip is lighter than the belly and will sink slower.
-That means there is a slack in the line.
+That means there is slack in the line.
 A slack can obscure “takes.”

-Therefor density compensated sinking lines were developed.
-That means the line has varying density (and sink rate) along its length.
-For instance, the running line is intermediate for 45′ – then there is a section of sink 3 for 20′ – and finally the head is sink 5 for 25′.
+Therefore, density compensated sinking lines were developed.
+That means the line has a varying density (and sink rate) along its length.
+For instance, the running line is intermediate for 45′ – then there is a section of sink 3 for 20′ – and finally, the head is sink 5 for 25′.
 This line will be straighter in the water column.
 There are different sink combinations to match the various scenarios we fish in.